- class unreal.PawnMovementComponent(outer=None, name='None')¶

 update_only_if_rendered(bool): [Read-Write] If true, skips TickComponent() if UpdatedComponent was not recently rendered.

 updated_component(SceneComponent): [Read-Write] The component we move and update.
-If this is null at startup and bAutoRegisterUpdatedComponent is true, the owning Actor’s root component will automatically be set as our UpdatedComponent at startup. bAutoRegisterUpdatedComponent, SetUpdatedComponent(), UpdatedPrimitive:
+If this is null at startup and bAutoRegisterUpdatedComponent is true, the owning Actor’s root component will automatically be set as our UpdatedComponent at startup. see: bAutoRegisterUpdatedComponent, SetUpdatedComponent(), UpdatedPrimitive

 updated_primitive(PrimitiveComponent): [Read-Write] UpdatedComponent, cast as a UPrimitiveComponent.
 May be invalid if UpdatedComponent was null or not a UPrimitiveComponent.

 use_acceleration_for_paths(bool): [Read-Write] If set, pathfollowing will control character movement via acceleration values.
 If false, it will set velocities directly.

 use_fixed_braking_distance_for_paths(bool): [Read-Write] If set, FixedPathBrakingDistance will be used for path following deceleration